bigbite/interactivity-api-tutorial/readme.md

 In the WordPress dashboard:

 - Activate the block plugin in the dashboard
-- Add a page
+- Add a post / page
 - Add a reading mode block
 - Save the page
-- Open the page and click the toggle
+- View the post / page and click the toggle

 You should see the toggle animate, so in this simple example you have some basic functionality that toggles the class on an element basedd on the value of some global state.